 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On this track we will discuss hidden sources of knowledge.
+In this section, we will discuss hidden sources of knowledge.
 Our discussion will be based on four principles for identifying hidden knowledge.
 The four principles we will discuss are most criticisms have some basis in reality, many criticisms are disguised statements of your own unmet needs, some criticisms may be an accurate description of a disowned part of the self, and some criticisms may help identify the lost self.

-The technique on this track... is intended to help male clients like Gerry find his partner as a source of knowledge instead of seeing his partner’s differing views as a source of conflict.
-“What are you seeing that I am not seeing?”
-“What have you learned that I have yet to learn?”
+The technique in this section... is intended to help male clients like Gerry find his partner as a source of knowledge instead of seeing his partner’s differing views as a source of conflict.
+"What are you seeing that I am not seeing?"
+"What have you learned that I have yet to learn?"
 Marriage provided Gerry with the opportunity to be continually schooled in his own reality and in the reality of his wife, Julie.
-I stated to Gerry and Julie, “As you add to your growing fund of knowledge, you are creating reality love, an intimacy based on the emerging truth of yourself and your partner, not on romantic illusion.”
+I stated to Gerry and Julie, "As you add to your growing fund of knowledge, you are creating reality love, an intimacy based on the emerging truth of yourself and your partner, not on romantic illusion."